BrunoZell/h2o-reward-viz/README.md

-# H2O Validator Rewards Vizualization
+# H2O Validator Rewards Visualization

 ## 🧱 System Architecture Overview

 This repository implements a full data pipeline for visualizing Solana validator reward data as a Vega chart, rendered in a React web frontend.
 All components run on a single Linux host, managed via `systemd`.
+It focusses on a single validator _H2O_.

 ---